-As soon as possible after the allegation is made, the Head of School should consult the designated officer (DO) to discuss the next action points, taking advice from social care and the police as needed.
+As soon as possible after the allegation is made, the Head of School should consult the designated officer (DO) to discuss the next action points, taking advice from the LADO and the police as needed.
 The police may advise that you are not told about the allegation immediately.
 The Head of School's decision in consultation with the DO will be one, or a combination of the following:

-- The pupil is alleged to have suffered, or is likely to suffer, significant harm which requires immediate referral to social care. - A criminal offence is alleged this requires referral to social care and police.
+- The pupil is alleged to have suffered, or is likely to suffer, significant harm which requires immediate referral to the LADO. - A criminal offence is alleged this requires referral to the LADO and police.